- Land conservation which we refer to as “environmental Justice”; and

-We are leading a renaissance in the acquisition of pristine and productive lands and intend to conserve more than 4,000 of land for the purpose of advancing thriving eco and agricultural enterprises that intersect with outdoor recreation, hospitality, clean energy generation, emerging ecohealth and ecowellness industries, and similarly compatible opportunities.
+We are leading a renaissance in the acquisition of pristine and productive lands, and intend to conserve more than 25,000 acres of land by 2030.

 The 40 Acre Conservation League believes that conservation and economic justice are coequal, mutually inclusive goals.
-We are thrilled about the long-term prospects of offsetting GHG emissions and reducing atmospheric CO2 through a variety of carbon sink activities, forest management practices, and land management.
-However, economic empowerment and economic justice through an environmental stewardship lens wake us up in the morning and inspire us to do this work.
+We are thrilled about the long-term prospects of offsetting GHG emissions and reducing atmospheric CO2 through a variety of carbon sink activities, and land management practices.
+However, economic empowerment through an environmental stewardship lens wake us up in the morning and inspire us to do this work.